-- Only drawing file 1 File cabinet should be open. - 1 On the File menu, click Copy, Move Elements between Documents.... - 2 Activate Copy and click OK to confirm.
+- ○ Only drawing file 1 File cabinet should be open. - 1 Open the File menu and click Copy, Move Elements between Documents.... - 2 Activate Copy and click OK to confirm.

-- 3 Select an empty drawing file and click OK to confirm.

-The system prompts you to select the elements you want to copy to the new drawing file. - 4 Double click with the right mouse button in the workspace to address all the elements in the drawing file or click All in the input options. - This copies the file cabinet to the new drawing file. - 5 Click Open on a Project-Specific Basis and select the drawing file to which you have copied the file cabinet.
+- 3 Select an empty drawing file (for example, drawing file 2) and click OK to confirm. - 4 The system prompts you to select the elements you want to copy to the new drawing file. - You want to copy all elements in the drawing file.
+Therefore, double-click the right mouse button in the workspace or click All in the input options.
+This copies the file cabinet to the new drawing file. - 5 Click Open on a Project-Specific Basis and select the drawing file to which you have just copied the file cabinet.